manthanugemuge/Glassmorphism-Calculator/README.md

 # Glassmorphism-Calculator
-Glassmorphism Calculator with Help of Basic HTML, CSS & Tilt-JavaScript making Calculator move with Respect to Mouse Curosr
+Glassmorphism Calculator with Help of Basic HTML, CSS & Tilt-JavaScript.
+Making Calculator move with Respect to Mouse Curosr is achieved with help of Tilt-JavaScript.

 ## Tech Stacks Used